oritro76/Pytest_Integration_Test_Suite/readme.md

 - POST /color API: Color param should accept 6 hex digits.
 Currently it accepts invalid hex digits also.
 Tests have been implemented for these checks and they are failing.

-- POST /chilltime API: Chilltime API should mentions how the brightness will decrease untill it reaches the 30%.
-Currently it is random.
+- POST /chilltime API: Chilltime API should mentions how the brightness will decrease untill it reaches the 30% in the specs.

 ### Bugs and Testcases
 - Bugs are in bugs.md file